 INTRODUCTION

-Human land use change has a significant impact on the dynamics of infectious diseases at the wildlife-domestic-human interface (Bradley and Altizer 2007, Gottdenker et al. 2014).
-The destruction and fragmentation of natural habitats disrupts the ecological balance and can lead to the displacement of wildlife, changes in the population dynamics can also lead to overcrowding and poor sanitation, which can facilitate the spread of diseases.
+Human land use change has a significant impact on the dynamics of infectious diseases at the wildlife-domestic-human interface (Bradley and Altizer 2007, Gottdenker et al. 2014). the displacement of wildlife, changes in the population dynamics can also lead to overcrowding and poor sanitation, which can facilitate the spread of diseases.
 Furthermore, changes in land use can alter the distribution and abundance of disease vectors, such as mosquitoes and ticks, leading to an increased incidence of vector-borne diseases.
 These impacts are further compounded by climate change, which can further change the range of disease vectors and timing of disease outbreaks.
 Therefore, it is crucial to understand the relationship between urbanization and infectious disease in wildlife in order to develop effective management and conservation strategies to mitigate the negative impacts and protect affected species and their ecosystems

-Canine distemper virus (CDV) is a significant cause of morbidity and mortality in a wide range of species but particularly carnivore species.
-This makes this virus of major conservation concern.
-CDV has been implicated in severe population declines in multiple species, including the near extinction of the black-footed ferret in the US (Williams et al. 1988).
-It is also an important disease in domestic dogs.
-Additionally the virus has been shown to pass back from wildlife to dogs (Kapil and Yeary 2011).
-CDV has also been proposed as a risk to human health, it has been hypothesized that waning population level measles immunity will leave humans susceptible to CDV infection.(Martinez-Gutierrez and Ruiz-Saenz 2016).
-Morbilliviruses have a tendency to have a narrow host range, but CDV goes against this trend by its ability to infect a wide variety of carnivore hosts.
-However, there is an incomplete understanding of the dynamics of CDV infection within multi-host systems, such as carnivore communities.
-The role that particular species plays in the maintenance and spread of the disease in this system is not understood and consequently the targeting of mitigation measures is not well informed.
+Canine distemper virus (CDV) is a significant cause of morbidity and mortality in a wide range of wildlife and domestic species.
+Morbilliviruses have a tendency to have a narrow host range, but CDV goes against this trend by its ability to infect a wide variety of carnivore hosts. and been implicated in severe population declines in multiple species, including the near-extinction of the black-footed ferret in the US (Williams et al. 1988).
+It is also an important disease in domestic dogs, and CDV can be transmitted between wildlife and dogs, and vice-versa (Kapil and Yeary 2011).
+CDV has also been proposed as a risk to human health, it has been hypothesized that waning population level measles immunity may leave humans susceptible to CDV infection.(Martinez-Gutierrez and Ruiz-Saenz 2016).
+However, there is an incomplete understanding of the dynamics of CDV infection within many multi-host systems, such as carnivore communities.
+The role that particular species plays in the maintenance and spread of CDV is not understood, and consequently the targeting of mitigation measures is not well informed.

-The southeastern US is one such multi-host system, containing a wide variety of potential canine distemper virus host species.
+The southeastern US is a multi-host system for CDV, with wide variety of potential canine distemper virus host species.
 Raccoons are frequently the most reported wild carnivore species in distemper outbreaks and have been suggested as the possible reservoir host (Roscoe 1993).
-Preliminary work from necropsy data of wild carnivores diagnosed with CDV has demonstrated that CDV is widely spread in the SE USA with at least 9 carnivore species experiencing mortality as a result of infection.
+Preliminary work from necropsy data of CDV-infected wild carnivores has demonstrated that CDV is widely spread in the SE USA with at least 9 carnivore species experiencing mortality as a result of infection.
 In the most commonly infected species, raccoons and gray foxes, there appeared to be a trend of cases clustering in suburban areas with fewer cases occurring in highly urbanized and in rural areas(Taylor et al. 2021).
 Studies in other parts of the world have suggested that the dynamics of CDV outbreaks can vary over time and space (Bianco et al., 2020).
-Given the propensity of CDV to infect anthropophilic mesocarnivores I, it is important to investigate whether there are human land use features which affect the likelihood of the virus occurring in wildlife.
+Given the propensity of CDV to infect synanthropic mesocarnivores I, it is important to investigate whether there are human land use features which affect the likelihood of the virus occurring in wildlife.

-Here, we studied CDV infection in wild mesocarnivores in the south eastern United states using, using carcasses submitted to the Southerastern cooperative wildlife disease trust between January 2020 and December 2022.
+Here, we measure the phylogenetic structure and spatial patterns of CDV infection wild mesocarnivores in the Southeastern United states using, using carcasses submitted to the Southeastern Cooperative Wildlife Disease study between January 2020 and December 2022.
 Animals were diagnosed as CDV positive or negative during postmortem examination at SCWDS.
 From the positive cases a subset were sampled for CDV and had a partial H gene sequence isolated for phylogentic analysis.
 The objectives of this study were to;